LinuxAtChalmers/dat566-flake/README.md

 }
 ```

-Add the system module to `configuration.nix` which will install the necessary
+Add the system module to `configuration.nix` which will install Python with the
-libraries:
+necessary libraries:

 ```
 { pkgs, inputs, ... }:
 {
   imports = [
+    # import the NixOS module
     inputs.dat566.nixosModules.default
   ];
 }
 ```

 Also add the Home Manager module, this will install the extensions for
 Visual Studio Code and set the relevant paths: